 “Pakistan lags behind in tech adoption.
 One of the key segments happens to be fintech, which is currently a greenfield.
 Incumbents (Banks and telcos) have been complacent.
 They employ complex revenue models and have moved away from innovation.
 Most of the banks do not offer mobile banking.
 The ones that do have poor products, limited applicability, complex designs, and unreliable operations.
 These Banks still employ outdated systems and have failed to evolve.
 They have not graduated into the 21st century tech-wise.
 Therefore, incumbents are in a vulnerable position to lose to an innovative, challenger bank,” wrote Talib Rizvi, executive director TAG, in his commentary on the financial services sector and the rise of fintech companies.

 The problem, however, is that banks also have well-entrenched lobbies in the financial system and banks look at fintech companies as competitors, which makes things difficult for fintech startups.
-This is perhaps why TAG’s other competitors also have former government officials on their boards.
+This is perhaps why one of TAG’s other competitors also has former government officials on its board.

 From a business perspective, the mobile wallet space has not yet been cracked by any player.
-Previously, Inov8 tried to do it through FonePay, Finja tried to do it through SimSim in partnership with Finca Bank, but both of them failed to create a serious dent in digital payments.
-Traditional banks which already dominate, have been creating hurdles for fintechs by refusing partnerships, all the while improving their own digital muscle.
+Previously, Inov8 tried to do it through FonePay and Finja tried to do it through SimSim in partnership with Finca Bank, but both of them failed to create a serious dent in digital payments.
+Traditional banks which already dominate, have been creating hurdles for fintech companies by refusing partnerships, all the while improving their own digital muscle.

 With the right political connections and a team to get things done in the financial services landscape dominated by banks and where going with the government is not easy, Talal surely looks set to make a headway with TAG.

 “If someone can crack wallets, it’s Talal,” a source told us.